-In 2018, field work was concentrated in Hidalgo County, with hotspots northwest of Lordsburg and in the Middle Animas area.
-Field work was initiated on February 15th, and numerous birds were located in February and March through incidental searching and territory mapping efforts.
+In 2018, fieldwork was concentrated in Hidalgo Co., with hotspots northwest of Lordsburg and in the Middle Animas area.
+Fieldwork was initiated on February 15th, and numerous birds were located in February and March through incidental searching and territory mapping efforts.
 However, the first nest with eggs was not found until April 4th, much later than we anticipated.
 The nesting season extended until July 5th, the last day an active nest was recorded during nest monitoring efforts.
-A total of 27 first nest attempts were found and there were an additional 15 re-nesting attempts (with some pairs initiating 2nd and 3rd clutches).
-Preliminary analysis was conducted on first nest attempts only.
-There was high nest failure due to predation (Table 3).
-The most common nest predators were Chihuahuan Ravens, but other documented predators included coyotes (Canis latrans), javelina (Tayassu tajacu), and rodents.
-Domestic cattle (Bos taurus) were also thought to predate one nest as a video showed them at the nest just prior to the nest contents (juveniles) being missing.
-Average clutch size was less than three eggs (2.77 ± 0.86) and the number of nestlings and fledglings decreased with age of the nest.
-The average age of nestlings at fledging for the few successful nests was about 13 days (13.3 ± 1.41) (Table 4).
-Nests were found on three different landownerships types through New Mexico, including state, BLM and private land (Appendix A).
-Overall, nest success was low, but nests had slightly higher success on BLM and private lands compared to state lands (Table 5).
+A total of 30 first nest attempts were found and there were an additional 9 re-nesting attempts (with some pairs initiating 2^{nd} and 3^{rd} clutches).
+Nest failure was high due to predation (Table 3) and only 12 nests were successful.
+The average clutch size was less than three eggs (2.77±0.86) and the number of nestlings (2.41±0.72) and fledglings (2.25±0.87) decreased with age of the nest.
+The average age of nestlings at fledging for the few successful nests was about 13 days (13.3±1.41) (Table 4).